 Above: A Pet Scan of James H. Austin's brain, in meditation.
 This is the corrected Pet scan that should accompany This is Your Brain on Zen, #8 in the list on the right side of this page.
 This corrected Pet scan, in the next issue of Tricycle is joined by a commentary.
-This is the first imaging evidence of Dr. Austin's dropping out from medial-prefrontal activity that is important evidence of self.
+This is the first Pet imaging evidence of the dropping out of medial pre-frontal activity during a corresponding interval of no-thought silence.

 7. The Semantics of Samadhi, Tricycle Magazine, Summer 1998 (Excerpted from Zen and the Brain, MIT Press.